tc39/notes/meetings/2019-01/jan-30.md

 JDD: If the standards body is open to allowing the weakening of source text modules, it would be great to revisit the export* case.

-GBD: At the previous meeting we discussed this as well.
+GB: At the previous meeting we discussed this as well.
 Upon further investigation, there were other edge cases that were missed.
 Like multiple export* statements, we don't know which one is the one we're after.
 There is currently a path to solve that export* case, but there isn't actually a path forward.

 JDD: There is actually a path forward.